IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 ### Potential adventures
-- desert tomb raiding, helping Nidalia find out abt her creation
-    - give the party a reason to find nidalia / ask her stuff > hook into this adventure
-    - Created by Freyot (Fistandia’s friend)? or Fistandia herself to guard some extradimensional space?
-    - designing dungeons with cool mechanics (see resources)
-- Kallista gets recaptured by the tieflings, do a court trial encounter
-- Something brings them to the Mirwood, do class revolution
-- Court intrigue at the court of birds
-- Labyrinth crawl, find the treasure guarded by the automata
-    - artificial intelligences, labyrinths + minotaur (Borges)
-- exploring the corpse of a sky whale
-- Anime con with Rulla
 - the Fray - Vasilev's shipment gone wrong - elven interference - mistaken identity - a stowaway
 	- elven riders hunting a runaway worker?
 	- steal something from a warehouse while ppl are gone during the tide? but workers r on strike